KYC in Nigeria: All You Need to Know in 2024

 The Importance of Document Verification

-Financial institutions are required to verify customer identity using reliable sources for KYC in Nigeria.
+Financial institutions are required to verify customer identity using reliable sources for KYC Nigeria.

 Key documents needed for identity verification of individuals include the National Identity Card, International Passport, Driver’s License, Voter’s Card, and other documents like national health insurance cards, tax identification number (TIN) slips, or employee ID cards.